Decisive Albuquerque DUI Lawyers and DWI Attorneys

 Drivers who are swerving within or across lanes and drivers whose speed constantly fluctuates to large degrees are more likely to be intoxicated, and will likely be stopped by officers.
 Similarly, slurred speech is another sign of intoxication, and will often lead to a field sobriety test.
 If the driver fails the field sobriety test, and the officer determines that he or she is unfit to operate a motor vehicle, then the driver’s license could be confiscated on site and revoked for a year by the Motor Vehicle Division.

-A revocation of driver’s license can occur without any action by a court, and without the driver ever having their BAC tested.
+Revocation of driver’s license can occur without any action by a court, and without the driver ever having their BAC tested.
 If the driver’s BAC is tested and found to be above 0.08, this provides confirmation that the driver was breaking the law and only strengthens the case against him or her.
 Furthermore, if a driver refuses to take a chemical test to determine his or her BAC, then that person’s license can be revoked for up to a year.
 However, failing a field sobriety test is reason enough for a police officer to make an arrest and charge a driver with DWI.

 In Albuquerque, New Mexico, where 26.9 percent of the state’s DWI incidences occur, officers often employ methods such as group patrols and video surveillance in addition to normal sobriety checkpoints and standardized field sobriety tests.
 Standardized field sobriety tests were developed to ensure that the means by which officers test drivers for sobriety were the same from state to state and would not lead to difficulties or hassles in the legal process.

 There are three required standardized tests, and then a host of others an officer may administer which may depend on the situation.
 The first is the one leg stand, which tests the driver’s balance.
 While this is a standardized test, it often does not offer conclusive evidence of a person’s sobriety or inebriation.
 Persons with injuries, medical disabilities, severe weight issues, and persons who are senior citizens cannot be fairly judged to be intoxicated if they fail this test.
+A good Albuquerque DUI lawyer can defend you and point these things out to prove your innocence.

 The second test, turn and walk, also assesses the driver’s balance as well as their coordination and ability to walk a straight line.
 Like the previous test, however, it often gives inaccurate results.
 The percentage of sober people who have been arrested based on the results of this test is higher than one would expect from a standardized method of determining sobriety.